blu-bird/blubird/README.md

 * Chapter 3:
   * the one when I finally decided to implement a command for the set of n x m matrices (see above) and the trace as well, I guess
   * Taylor series notation added
   * because not even Hubbard can decide which way the indices go for the multi-exponents, I have made the executive decision to make `\multexp{n}`, the set of all multi-exponents in `n` variables, have the `n` as the subscript.
 If you don't like it, change it.
+*(from here onward, this uses Prof. Manning's notation/whatever notation is appropriate)*
+* Chapter 4:
+ * (coming soon!)

+### MATH 4340 Notation
+*(similar to that used in Dummit and Foote (3rd ed.), but sometimes different.*